Lately I have been thinking about things I would tell my young self about shame, bodies, and confidence.

 Ten: The world needs you to fall in love with yourself exactly the way you are right now.

 You might get the message sometimes that you have to change yourself to be worthy.
 This is not true.
 What the world needs if for you to fall in love with yourself exactly the way you are.
-The more you do this, the more you strengthen the good in you and heal the wounded and sick parts of you.
+The more you do this, the more you strengthen the good in you and heal the suffering parts of you.

 When you do this, you use your power for good in the world, and you help to heal the world.
 And healing the world is not all up to you, but you are an incredibly important part.